OMaraLab/polyconstruct/polyconf_examples/README.md

 This approach could also be adapted to generate a [statistical copolymer](https://en.wikipedia.org/wiki/Copolymer).

-This tutorial will fail, intentionally!
+The script for this part of the tutorial will fail!
+This is intentional.
 We have chosen a specific random seed, which will reliably fail to generate a valid  starting conformation.
 We made this decision to showcase some of the challenges in generating polymers wherte monomers are arranged in a random or stochastic order.

 There is a discussion at the end of this script, which contain several suggestions for addressing these challenges.
-You should try implementing those strategies until you can successfully generate a valid starting conformation.
+You should try implementing those strategies until you can successfully generate a valid starting conformation for atactic PMMA.

 ### Building an ensemble of starting conformations for an atactic PMMA polymer, using `extend()` with `linearise=True`

 `02d_build_PMMA_atactic_with_linear_extend.py` showcases one solution to generate an ensemble of starting conformations for an atactic PMMA polymer.

 This example is one solution to resolve the difficulties showcased in `02c_build_PMMA_atactic.py`.
-This strategy uses  `extend()` with `linearize=True` to produce a pseudo-linear conformation.
+This strategy uses  `extend()` with `linearise=True` to produce a pseudo-linear conformation.
 It then applies `shuffler()` and `dihedral_solver()` to generate an ensemble of five starting conformations for use in replicate molecular dynamics simulations.

 This type of approach could also be used to generate a [statistical copolymer](https://en.wikipedia.org/wiki/Copolymer).